vamshika-0210/Surabhi-Website/README.md

 Goshala Website
 ================

 This is a simple, responsive static website for a Goshala (cow shelter).
-It includes pages for Home, About, Donate, Gallery, and Contact.
+It includes pages for Home, About, Donate, and Contact, plus rich sections such as an immersive 3D walkthrough, mission & vision highlights, a family tree, and a photo carousel on the landing page.

 Quick start
 -----------